-I planned to breastfeed my baby exclusively for the first year, just as my doctor and lactation consultant suggested I should.
-But I’d heard nightmarish tales of babies refusing to breastfeed after trying bottles, and I was worried because I definitely didn’t want my baby to stop nursing entirely.
+I planned to breastfeed my baby exclusively for the first year, exactly as my doctor and lactation consultant suggested.
+But then I heard the nightmarish tales of babies refusing to breastfeed after trying bottles.
+I was worried because I definitely didn’t want my baby to stop nursing entirely.

-“Nipple confusion” sounded funny to me at first until I considered how bad it would be if it happened to me and my little one.
-When she started feeding erratically after I introduced her first bottle, I wondered if I had ruined a good thing.
-Now I know that I should have paid a little more attention to that bottle I’d given her!
+“Nipple confusion” sounded funny to me at first.
+Then I considered how stressful it would be if it happened to us.
+When my little one started feeding erratically after I introduced her first bottle, I panicked and wondered if I had ruined a good thing.
+Now I know that I should have paid a little more attention to the specific bottle I gave her.

-What are the best bottles for breastfed babies?
-Is there anything you can use to stop that breast/bottle confusion from developing?
+What are the best bottles for breastfed babies, and is there anything you can use to stop that breast or bottle confusion from developing?
 Let’s find out.

 - Withstand heating and squeezing